Skilled Work Experience:

 - Meet the minimum language level of Canadian Language Benchmark (CLB) 7, and

-- Take a language test approved by Citizenship and Immigration Canada (CIC) that shows you meet the level for speaking, listening, reading and writing.
+- Take a language test approved by Immigration, Refugees and Citizenship Canada (IRCC) that shows you meet the level for speaking, listening, reading and writing.

 You must show that you meet the requirements in English or French by including the test results when you complete your Express Entry profile.
 Your test results must not be more than two years old on the day you apply for permanent residence.